MariaFux/BookingTelegramBot/README.md

 ### 6. Fill tables in database

 Open SSMS(SQL Server Managment Studio) and fill tables with suitable data.
+For your **TelegramId** set admin role to be able to use admin commands in BookingTelegramBot.

+### 7. Start application

+1. Run application
+2. In the browser window that appears enter URL localhost:port_/api/message/get_
+3. The bot will start waiting for the command

+**Important**: Under IIS the application needs to be **always on** because it uses a service with timer and iterruption can slow down the application cycle!